Grants for Entrepreneurs in 2026

-An entrepreneur is a natural or legal person who independently runs a business.
-This consists in the continuous performance of an activity (for example, the provision of services or the sale of goods) with the aim of making a profit.
-An entrepreneur acts on his own account, bears responsibility for the results of his work and takes the risks involved.
+An entrepreneur is a natural person or legal entity who independently operates a business.
+This involves the systematic performance of a specific activity (such as providing services or selling goods) with the aim of making a profit.
+An entrepreneur acts on their own behalf, bears responsibility for the results of their work, and assumes the associated risks.

-The available subsidies and the conditions for applying for them sometimes differ based on whether the company applies for them as a legal entity or as a self-employed individual.
-For the sake of clarity, let’s summarise how they actually differ:
+Available grants and the conditions for receiving them sometimes differ depending on whether a company (as a legal entity ) or a self-employed individual (as a natural person) applies for them.
+Let’s summarize how they actually differ:

 Company (legal entity):

-• This is a business run by a separate legal entity, such as a joint stock company (a.s.) or a limited liability company (s.r.o.).
+• This refers to a business operated by a separate legal entity, such as a joint-stock company (a.s.) or a limited liability company (s.r.o.).

 • A company has its own legal personality separate from its founders or owners.
-This means that if Mr. Novotny forms an LLC, the company becomes a legal entity that has the right to enter into contracts, own property and be liable for its obligations, separate from Mr. Novotny’s personal property.
+This means that if Mr. Novotný establishes an s.r.o., this company becomes a legal entity that has the right to enter into contracts, own property, and be liable for its obligations, separate from Mr. Novotný’s personal assets.

-• The founders or shareholders have limited liability for the debts and obligations of the company.
+• The founders or shareholders have limited liability for the company’s debts and obligations.

-The company as such is just a name under which the entrepreneur is registered in the commercial register.
-In common parlance, however, it is used to refer to a business company.
-In this article, we treat the term in the same way.
+A “company” as such is merely the name under which an entrepreneur is registered in the commercial register.
+In everyday language, however, the term is used to refer to a business entity.
+We use the term in the same way in this article.

-• This is a form of business where an individual runs a business on his own account and responsibility.
+• This is a form of business in which an individual conducts business activities on their own account and at their own risk.

-• A self-employed person does not have a separate legal personality as a company = acts as a natural person.
-This means that in this case Mr Novotny is himself self-employed and acts and acts in business as a natural person.
-Therefore, all his personal and business affairs are connected, whether in terms of property, liability or rights.
+• A self-employed person does not have a separate legal entity like a company—they act as a natural person.
+This means that, in this case, Mr. Novotný himself is the self-employed person and acts and conducts business as a natural person.
+All of his personal and business affairs are therefore intertwined, whether they concern assets, liabilities, or rights.

-• A sole trader has full personal liability for debts and liabilities incurred in connection with his business.
+• A self-employed individual bears full personal liability for debts and obligations arising in connection with their business.

 Are you solving a similar problem?

-Don’t have time to look for a lawyer for your company every time?
-Arranging his time, catching up with him and dealing with billing?
-Or do you even need to have an attorney available at all times?
-An affordable attorney is available to you.
+Don’t have time to find a lawyer for your company every time?
+To coordinate their schedule, chase them down, and sort out billing?
+Or do you even need a lawyer who’s always available?
+An accessible lawyer is here for you.

 I want to help